 - And tends to be outspoken and disruptive

 This can certainly create some difficult and challenging days for parents.
-It’s good to accept your child’s temperament and encourage them to think for themselves.
+It’s a good thing to accept your child’s temperament and encourage them to think for themselves.
 This can help avoid constant power struggles.
-On the other hand, they also need to learn that there are boundaries and expectations that they will need to comply with.
+On the other hand, they also need to learn that there are boundaries and expectations that they will need to comply with in the real world.

 How To Parent A Strong Willed Child